 Rev. Brian F. Linnane, S.J., was elected to the Marquette University Board of Trustees in 2018.

-During his presidency, Father Linnane has overseen the completion of the $100 million Bright Minds, Bold Hearts campaign, the opening of the Ridley Athletic Complex, the designation change to Loyola University Maryland and the transition to the Patriot League.
-Under his leadership, Loyola has experienced increased diversity, equity and inclusion among the campus community.
+Father Linnane served as the 24th president of Loyola University Maryland from 2005 to 2021.
+During his presidency, he oversaw the completion of the $100 million Bright Minds, Bold Hearts campaign, the opening of the Ridley Athletic Complex, the designation change to Loyola University Maryland and the transition to the Patriot League.
+Under his leadership, Loyola experienced increased diversity, equity and inclusion among the campus community.
 Father Linnane also inspired the vision for Messina, Loyola’s distinctive interdisciplinary living and learning program for first-year students.

 Prior to coming to Loyola as its president, Father Linnane served on the university’s board of trustees beginning in 2000.
 He formerly served at a sister Jesuit institution, the College of the Holy Cross in Worcester, Massachusetts, as assistant dean and associate professor of religious studies.

 Father Linnane’s extensive scholarly publications focus on the disciplines of fundamental moral theology, health care ethics and virtue ethics.
-He currently serves as a member of the boards of trustees of the University of Detroit Mercy and the Institute of Christian and Jewish Studies, and is chair of the board of directors of the Association of Jesuit Colleges and Universities.
+He currently serves as a member of the boards of trustees of the University of Detroit Mercy and the Institute of Christian and Jewish Studies and served as chair of the board of directors of the Association of Jesuit Colleges and Universities from 2017 to 2021.